OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    in 1st Mb.

    Min. system requirements: 80486DX, 24Mb of memory (first 16 is reserved for OS/2 boot).
-Multithreading mode requires PPro at least, because of APIC timer utilization.
+Multithreading mode requires Pentium at least, because of rdtsc instruction utilization.

    Small article on russian is available on RU/2, you can try to google translate it (at least half of text will be readable ;)